🧘 Curs nou de Abheda Yoga

 “The time has come for this visible, illusory body, a form emanating from the Divine Body, to be merged into the Land of Spiritual Light.”

-Like Naropa, Marpa’s master, Milarepa did not die.
-But simply, he entered the subtle worlds through the direct transmutation of the coarse physical body
+Like Naropa, the master of Marpa, Milarepa did not die.
+Rather, it simply entered the subtle worlds through the direct transmutation of the gross physical body

-At his death, celestial beings, bearing various offerings, were seen by men coming to receive Milarepa.
+At his death, celestial beings, carrying various offerings, were seen by people coming to receive Milarepa.
 And the sky was embellished with bright rainbows.
-Gods and people met, and so for a moment, Satya yuga manifested herself again on earth.
+Gods and people met, and so for a moment, the Satya yuga manifested itself again on earth.

-Milarepa then appeared after many times to his disciples, to give them advice and teachings.
+Milarepa appeared many times afterwards to his disciples, to give them advice and teachings.